-On April 2, 2007, we entered into an Amended and Restated Exclusive License Agreement with Alteon, Inc. ("Alteon"), under which we granted Alteon worldwide exclusive rights to a family of orally bioavailable organoselenium compounds that have demonstrated potent anti-oxidant and anti-inflammatory properties in clinical and preclinical studies.
+On April 2, 2007, we entered into an Amended and Restated Exclusive License Agreement with Alteon, Inc. (recently renamed Synvista Therapeutics, Inc.), under which we granted Alteon worldwide exclusive rights to a family of orally bioavailable organoselenium compounds that have demonstrated potent anti-oxidant and anti-inflammatory properties in clinical and preclinical studies.
 Previously, OXIS was a party to a license agreement dated September 28, 2004 with HaptoGuard, Inc., which was subsequently acquired by Alteon.
 The amended and restated exclusive license agreement supercedes and replaces the prior agreement with HaptoGuard.
 The new agreement expands the scope of the original agreement to also include non-cardiovascular indications.

 Under the new agreement, Alteon agreed to invest a minimum of \$7.5 million over a three-year period following the effective date of the agreement, in its development program for the development, discovery and manufacture of licensed products based on the processes and compounds covered under the license.
 Alteon agreed to pay us a non-refundable sum of \$500,000, payable in six monthly installments of \$50,000, with the remaining \$200,000 payable upon the closing of a financing of Alteon approved by Alteon's shareholders.
-As of May 10, 2007, we have so far received two monthly installments of \$50,000 each.
+As of September 30, 2007, we have received the entire \$500,000.
 The agreement also provides for milestone payments to us upon certain significant milestone events in the development of a potential drug product.
 The agreement also entitles us to various levels of sublicensing fees and royalties based on a percentage of net sales of the licensed product.

-As part of the agreement, Alteon agreed to make an equity investment in our common stock, at a per-share price equal to 125% of the trading price on the trading day immediately prior to such purchase, and no less than \$0.24 per share, resulting in net proceeds to us of \$500,000.
-Subsequent to the signing of the agreement, the parties determined that Alteon's equity investment would be made at a purchase price of \$0.31 per share.
+As part of the agreement, Alteon agreed to make an equity investment in the Company's common stock, at a per-share price equal to 125% of the trading price on the trading day immediately proper to such purchase, and no less than \$0.24 per share.
+On August 3, 2007, Alteon purchased 2,083,333 shares at \$0.24 per share resulting in net proceeds to the Company of \$500,000.